 This book sits indeed perfectly at the crossroads of both Management and Sustainability and is a great read.

-This is the first related book I read during my Master in Business Administration at Pinchot University.
-While it has some very debatle opinions and thoughts that still should be read for the excellent point of view and reflection on energy efficiency.
+This is the first energy related book I read during my Master in Business Administration at Pinchot University.
+While it has some very debatable opinions and thoughts, it still should be read for the excellent point of view and reflection on energy efficiency.

 Indeed, when learns about the Return On Investment of efficient light bulbs, one buys some more…